 A limited number of competitive grants up to $1,000 are available to youth groups that are organizing to attend GA together.
 To qualify, groups must have generally five or more participants from the same congregation or a majority of their youth group participating.
 Applications will be judged by a group's demonstrated ability to raise the additional funds necessary to attend GA, and the ways in which the group will use their GA experience to enhance their congregation or community life.

 Youth in groups who are applying for these grants may still apply for individual financial aid awards under the General Assembly combined scholarships funding application.
 However, we ask that groups indicate on their Youth Group Grant application which youth (or young adults) are also applying for those individual awards.

 Youth Group Grant applications received by March 31st will be given priority.
 Youth Group Grant applications received after the deadline will still be reviewed if there is available funding.
-Review last year's application (PDF, 3 pages) for more information.
+APPLY NOW!
+(PDF, 3 pages)

 For more information about these and other programs that support youth and young adult attendance at GA, visit the General Assembly home page, check out the GA 2017 page on our blog Blue Boat, email us at youth [at] uua [dot] org or youngadults [at] uua [dot] org, or call us at (617) 948-4350.